We Do What's Right for Our Clients

 First, you will have an intake call with our non-attorney Intake Specialist who will gather some general information from you.
 Attached here you may find our Initial Intake Form.

 Second, if you decide we could potentially be a good fit for you, we suggest you have a consultation with one of our attorneys.
 Typically, these consultations occur with our Founder, Richard Sullivan, and typically last about an hour.
+We can conduct a consultation via phone or a video conference.

 Lastly, the firm will ask you to pay the retainer amount requested on the agreement and we will begin work on your case.
 Typically, this involves some of the documentation listed below, including the Budget Worksheet.